-- 2.1 These procedures apply to all behaviour management issues arising in respect of the behaviour of current learners of the College whilst within the College and/or whilst engaged in College related learning or other activities. - 2.2 This procedure also applies when learners fail to sustain a satisfactory academic record. - 2.3 This procedure may also apply to learner behaviour off premises and in learners' own time where the reputation of the College is compromised. - 2.4 It is acknowledged though that sometimes learners with additional learning needs or disabilities may display behaviour which would normally result in disciplinary action, but that it may be more useful to deal with these matters outside these procedures.
-Also in certain circumstances the Fit to Study Policy may be more appropriate to apply. - 2.5 This policy applies to all learners without exception; the College's cohort of learners includes school age children between the ages of 14 to 16 years old, mature adult learners, work-based learners, FE funded and fee paying learners.
+- 2.1 These procedures apply to all behaviour management issues arising in respect of the behaviour of current learners of the College whilst within the College and/or whilst engaged in College related learning or other activities. - 2.2 This procedure also applies when learners fail to sustain a satisfactory academic record for learners on courses from Entry to Level 3. - 2.3 This procedure may also apply to learner behaviour off premises and in learners' own time where the reputation of the College is compromised. - 2.4 It is acknowledged though that sometimes learners with additional learning needs or disabilities may display behaviour which would normally result in disciplinary action, but that it may be more useful to deal with these matters outside these procedures.
+Also in certain circumstances the Fit to Study Policy and procedures may be more appropriate to apply.